ymunemasa/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-1.md

 The R-Pi is not just a platform for building IoT projects, it is a super platform for learning about IoT.
 R-Pi is a great way to gain practical experience with IoT.
 According to [IBM Watson Internet of Things](http://www.ibm.com/internet-of-things/partners/raspberry-pi/), the R-Pi IoT platform can be used for the factory, environment, sports, vehicles, buildings, home and retail.
 All these R-Pi IoT platform use cases have in common that data is processed, which can result in augmented productivity in factories, enhanced environmental stewardship initiatives, provided winning strategies in sports, enhanced driving experience, better decision making, enhanced resident safety and security and customized and improved shopping experience in retail.

-## Sense HAT Functionality
+### Sense HAT Functionality

 ![sense-hat-pins](assets/tutorial2/sense-hat-pins.jpg)

 **Figure 2:** Sense HAT

-The Sense HAT comes with an 8x8 LED Matrix, five-button joystick and the following sensors: gyroscope, accelerometer, magnetometer, temperature, barometric pressure and humidity.
+The Sense HAT is a board that connects to the Raspberry Pi.
+It comes with an 8x8 LED Matrix, five-button joystick and the following sensors: gyroscope, accelerometer, magnetometer, temperature, barometric pressure and humidity.

 ### What exactly does the Sense HAT Sensor Measure?